-EO-Robotics has made a solid step toward developing general embodied AI, featuring with seamless embodied reasoning and action in the open world.
+\ours has made a solid step toward developing general embodied AI, featuring with seamless embodied reasoning and action in the open world.
 While the results with \ours demonstrate promising robot control capabilities, there remains key aspects that future work can address.
 First, we aim to enhance \ours's reasoning and action ability to handle complex scenarios involving navigation, obstacle avoidance, failure detection and analysis, human intent recognition, and human-robot interaction/cooperation.
-This requires seamlessly integrate more general multimodal understanding, embodied reasoning, and action abilities into one system, leading to more easy-to-use robots in real life.
-Second, we plan to explore more efficient design of unified model architecture or asynchronous inference pipeline to enable human-like simultaneous reasoning and action.
-Finally, we will incorporate more data and robot embodiments (\emph{e.g.}, human data and humanoid robot) into training recipe to enable EO-Robotics to be a boarder foundation for general-purpose autonomous robots.
+This requires seamlessly integrate more general multimodal understanding, embodied reasoning, and action abilities into one system, leading to easier-to-use robots in real life.
+Second, we plan to explore a more efficient design of a unified model architecture or an asynchronous inference pipeline to enable human-like simultaneous reasoning and action.
+Finally, we will incorporate more data and robot embodiments (\emph{e.g.}, human data and humanoid robots) into the training recipe to enable \ours to be a broader foundation for general-purpose autonomous robots.